Updated in 2023

 Who is The Data Incubator for?

 The bootcamp only accepts students with significant backgrounds in data science.
 Data scientists who have are looking to work on their own project would benefit from this program.
 Applicants must have a graduate degree that includes coursework in probability, statistics, scripting, and programming and some experience working with actual scientific data in real-world scenarios.
-Only 2% of applicants are accepted.
+In fact, the acceptance rate is only 2%.

 What does The Data Incubator cost?
 How much work is involved?

-The Data Incubator fellowship costs $17,000 for the in-person classroom experience and $9,000 for the online program.
+The Data Incubator fellowship costs $10,000.
 Students who are placed with a hiring partner after finishing the program receive a refund of 50% of their tuition.
 The Data Incubator provides full scholarships for the most exceptional candidates.
 For students with financial need, financing is available through Climb Credit or other lenders.
+Similarly, they offer an income share agreement (ISA), so fellows can delay paying until they are working at a new job.

 The application consists of 5 short answer questions about the applicant’s background in data, a video in which applicants pitch their project proposal, and an interview.
 The admissions committee asks behavioral and technical questions about a candidate’s project proposal.